Fan heater: Residential model

 The next picture shows the two overheat cutouts.
 The bimetal cutout (left) operates if the device overheats because the intake is blocked or the fan fails, and resets automatically or manually depending on specification, once the heater cools after the operational fault is corrected.
-The thermal fuse (right) is a failsafe backup device that will blow and disconnect the heating element permanently should the bimetal cutout fail to operate (e.g. due to its contacts welding together) and in so doing prevent extreme overheating which could result in a fire.
+The thermal fuse (right) is a fail-safe backup device that will blow and disconnect the heating element permanently should the bimetal cutout fail to operate (e.g. due to its contacts welding together) and in so doing prevent extreme overheating which could result in a fire.

 Industrial model

 Industrial fan heaters use high-output finned heating elements in front of a fan to provide a larger airflow and higher kilowatt rating than many smaller residential fan heaters.

 Industrial fan heaters can be used in warehouses, shipping containers, clean rooms, shops and other general purpose heating applications.

 They can also be used as dryers or dehumidifiers with modified attachments or mountings.
 Portable industrial fan heaters tend to range from around 1.5 kW up to about 45 kW with either axial or centrifugal fans and various staged controls and over-temperature safety limit controls.